Nursing shortage: Causes

 In a 2006 Journal of Advanced Nursing article, Australian nursing researchers John Buchanan and Gillian Considine described hospitals as "being run like a business" with "issues of patient care… of secondary importance."
 Emotional support, education, encouragement and counseling are integral to the everyday nursing practice.
 However, these practices are not easily quantified and are considered by managers as unjustified cost for the patients, who are viewed as consumers.
 Therefore, only clinical responsibilities, such as medication administration, dressing changes, foley catheter insertions, and anything that involves tangible supplies, are quantified and incorporated into the organization budget and plan of care for the consumers.

+In Australia, the capacity for students to complete programs of professional experience placements known as clinical placements have been a major barrier for nursing and other health students.
+Placement poverty has been described as one major barrier for healthcare course completion.
+An editorial published in 2024 highlighted factors surrounding insufficient and inequitable government supports which could be a barrier to students completing healthcare degrees and entering the workforce.
+Research studies have demonstrated that placement poverty is a significant burden to Australian healthcare students including nursing students.
+The Australian Government launched the Commonwealth Prac Payment in 2025 to support students in nursing, midwifery, teaching, and social work programs of study during clinical placements.
+The Commonwealth Prac Payment has faced criticism for its inadequate financial support, lack of access by the broader healthcare student population.

 By 2004, the undersupply of nurses in health care facilities in the United States was predicted to become even more critical over the following twenty years.
 Along with more aggressive "efforts to attract and retain nurses" in the United States, many institutions increasingly recruited foreign nurses.
 While this created a domestic and international lucrative business opportunity, a 2004 Health Affairs journal article raised ethical concerns in terms of how nursing shortages affected African countries and the Philippines, for example, as American recruiters risked diminishing their own domestic supply of trained nurses.
 In response, in 2010 the WHO's World Health Assembly adopted the Global Code of Practice on the International Recruitment of Health Personnel, a policy framework for all countries for the ethical international recruitment of nurses and other health professionals.